Category: Military News and Support

 If you are not able to stay through the show on Tuesday, it will repeat on Wednesday,

-Southwest Asia is 9 hours ahead of US Central Standard Time.
+Qatar and Southwest Asia are 9 hours ahead of US Central.

-The Republic of Kyrgyzstan is 12 hours of US Central Standard Time.
+The Republic of Kyrgyzstan is 12 hours ahead of US Central.

 To Our Military Members And Families